Vignesh00036/Data-of-cricketers/README.md

 Join us in our program as we guide you step by step through the process of scraping, modifying, and inserting data into a specific table.

 ## Built With:
-<b>Programming Languages and Libraries</b>
-<p>Our program is developed using the most efficient programming languages and best libraries in Python to ensure optimal performance and functionality.</p>
+<p>Our program is developed using the most efficient programming languages, robust libraries, and top-tier database management tools to enhance performance and optimize storage solutions.</p>

 <b>Languages:</b>
 <ul>